wdporter/i-am-that-vuepress/82-absolute-perfection-is-here-and-now/readme.md

-# 82. Absolute Perfection Is Here and Now
+# 82. Absolute Perfection is Here and Now

 >Time cannot take us out of time, as space cannot take us out of space.
 All you get by waiting is more waiting.
 Absolute perfection is here and now, not